 If you fail to get tickets, you can still gain access to the Sky Garden by booking a table at one of the restaurants.

 Remain in the City and go towards St. Paul’s.
-But instead of going in and up the dome, head for the One New Change shopping center next door (well you can do a spot of shopping whilst you are there, but this is not why I ask you to go there, at least not this time).
+But instead of going in and up the dome (which gives you an amazing view but comes with an entrance fee), head for the One New Change shopping center next door (well you can do a spot of shopping whilst you are there, but this is not why I ask you to go there, at least not this time).

 And as you can access the roof top without having to buy a drink, this view comes for free.

 Another great view over London is from Hampstead Heath.
 Venture out of Zone 1 and take the Northern Line to Archway.
 From there take a bus to Kenwood House at the top of Hampstead Heath (alternatively you can obviously walk through the Heath).

 Next to Kenwood House is a viewing spot that offers spectacular views over London, albeit from a bit further away.
 Especially when dusk sets in, this is a view worth millions.

 There are just some of the great viewing spots of London absolutely for free.

 Visiting London on a budget: Enjoy culture for free

 Whilst the major sights cost money, there are a lot of things that are absolutely free.
 Such as a lot of the museums.
 Yes, you will have to pay for private museums (the Transport Museum in Covent Garden for example) or for special exhibitions, but the majority of state museums have free admission (they do usually ask for some donations to support them but it is up to you if / how much you give).

 For anyone interested in history, the British Museum is an absolute must.
 Go and see the mummies and the Rosetta Stone.